epicdevs/Word-Cloud/README.md

 The algorithm used in the codes is very sloppy, generating word clouds with random trials.

-If you want to know sophisticated algorithm for word clouds, please refer to
+If you want to know sophisticated algorithms for word clouds, please refer to

 http://static.mrfeinberg.com/bv_ch03.pdf